kaanoztekin99/ROS_Cpp_Examples/README.md

 </br>
 ### IMPORTANT NOTE :
 - In this project, I did all the steps that need to be done.
-- Just install ROS-noetic version and project
+- Just install ROS-noetic version, my_workspace and our own package
 - Apply all the remain parts.
 - Don't forget to use the catkin_make command in the catkin workspace after making any changes to the files.